davxdan/MSDS_6306_DoingDataScience_Case-Study_01/MSDS_6306_DoingDataScience_Case_Study_01.md

 ```
 ###2.
 Merge beer data with the breweries data.
 Print the ﬁrst 6 observations and the last six observations to check the merged ﬁle.

+First, we needed to adjust the column names so we can successfully merge the brewery data with the beers data.
+The new column is titled, "Brewery_id."

 ```r
 # Adjust the column names so we can merge brewery data with beers data on
 # 'Brewery_id'.